bryan-melo/Ecommerce-clothing-shop/README.md

    - Make sure you're in the project's directory
    - run command 'npm i sass'

 Note to Contributors: add any other steps needed to be able to run the project.
-This file will be included in the final project's submission.
 </pre>